740i/Writeups/README.md

 # Writeups
-Machines from Vulnhub and Hackthebox.eu
+Minimalist walkthroughs of machines from Vulnhub and Hackthebox.eu